 Foreplay and Psychology

-As men we always like to simplify things down to the physical technique and this is usually why most guys who have a made a girl squirt can only do so inconsistently.
+As men, we always like to simplify things down to the physical technique.
+This is usually why most guys who have made a girl squirt can only do so inconsistently.

 There’s already as much information as you need about this on the School Of Squirt website so I won’t go through it again here.
 Just let me reiterate not to underestimate how important it can be, and this is equally so for female ejaculation during intercourse.

 It’s important to choose a position where you can stimulate her clit whilst you thrust.
 You can also get her to do it or to hold a vibrator against it during intercourse.

 Using a vibrator against the clit will probably give you the highest success rate.

 If you don’t have a vibrator, use a wet thumb or finger and ping it back and forth lightly across the clit building up to maximum speed as she reaches her climax.
 You will want to continue the clit stimulation even when you pull out.

 Just like the finger squirting technique, you will need to remove your penis as the pressure grows and she is about to explode.

 As you pull your penis out of her vagina, try rubbing it quickly across her vaginal opening (with the vibrator still placed in her clit) and watch those lovely female juices come gushing out.